VP-What?! The Three Letters to Protect You and Your Family

 Australians’ lack of understanding around both the dangers that lurk online and the protections a VPN can provide are leaving them vulnerable to many threats that could easily be defended against.

 Everybody loves free internet access, which is why Australians are such big fans of the humble public Wi-Fi network.
-But whether you’re connecting at a hotel, airport, restaurant, bar, or any other public space, the lack of security around these networks can place the privacy and anonymity of you and your family at risk.
+Before you can ask us, “Why or what is VP-”, we’re going to cut you off before you finish.
+Whether you’re connecting at a hotel, airport, restaurant, bar, or any other public space, the lack of security around these networks can place the privacy and anonymity of you and your family at risk.
 That’s why a virtual private network, better known as a VPN, is a must for anyone worried about security, privacy, and protecting their family online.

 Unfortunately, many Australians suffer from a severe lack of awareness around VPN technology or an it-won’t-happen-to-me attitude, resulting in a lacklustre approach to securing themselves and their loved ones from cyber threats.